Archaeology, heritage, landscape, and digital documentation

 2

-Main excavation sites in focus
+Main archaeological tells in focus

 What the mission does

-Excavation
+Excavation and Stratigraphy

-Survey and Mapping
+Survey and Landscape

-Documentation
+Digital Documentation

 Heritage Protection